-For the latest twelve-month re-qualification period ending January 2022, approximately 68.9% of our sales leaders, excluding China, re-qualified, versus 67.9% for the twelve-month period ended January 2021.
-For each of these years, certain markets have utilized a lower re-qualification threshold, and these figures include the effect of the lower threshold.
-Excluding the impact of the lower re-qualification thresholds, the retention rates for 2022 and 2021 would have been 60.7% and 62.9%, respectively.
-Separately, with revised business requirements in place following the Consent Order, as described in Network Marketing Program below, we utilize a re-qualification thresholds with Members in other markets, and retention results for each of the years presented include the effect of the equalization factor.
+For the latest twelve-month re-qualification period ending January 2023, approximately 67.6% of our sales leaders, excluding China, re-qualified, versus 68.9% for the twelve-month period ended January 2022.
+The Company throughout its history has adjusted the re-qualification criteria from time to time in response to evolving business objectives and market conditions, and the above results include the effects of all such changes.
+For example, in recent years certain markets have allowed members to utilize a lower re-qualification volume threshold and the Company has continued to expand this lower re-qualification method to additional markets.
+Separately, with revised business requirements in place following the Consent Order, as described in Network Marketing Program below, we utilize a re-qualification equalization factor for U.S. Members to better align their re-qualification thresholds with Members in other markets, and retention results for each of the years presented include the effect of the equalization factor.
 We believe this factor preserves retention rate comparability across markets.
-Also, for each of the years presented, the retention results exclude certain markets for which, due to local operating conditions, sales leaders were not required to requalify; such exclusions are not material to our retention results.
+Also, for each of the years presented, the retention results exclude certain markets for which, due to local operating conditions, sales leaders were not required to requalify.

-We believe the sales leader retention rate of 68.9% for the year ended January 2022 is the result of efforts we have made to improve the sustainability of sales leaders' businesses, such as encouraging Members to obtain experience retailing Herbalife Nutrition products before becoming a sales leader and providing them with advanced technology tools.
-The results of these efforts were partially offset by the effect of the significant increase in sales leaders during the second half of 2020, particularly in the North America region where a number of these first-time sales leaders during the year ended January 2022 as reflected in the decline in the retention rate for that region.
-The decline for North America also contributed to the slight decline for the year in the global retention rate excluding the impact of lower re-qualification thresholds as described above.
+We believe sales leader retention rates are the result of efforts we have made to try and improve the sustainability of sales leaders' businesses, such as encouraging Members to obtain experience retailing Herbalife Nutrition products before becoming a sales leader and providing them with advanced technology tools, as well as reflecting market conditions.
 As our business operations evolve, including the segmentation of our Member base in certain markets and changes in sales leader re-qualification thresholds for other markets, management continues to evaluate the importance of sales leader retention rate information.